Help for Memory Decline

-LearningRx has worked with nearly 300 senior adults, many of whom reported age-related memory decline.
-The median age of these clients is 60.1.
+LearningRx has worked with nearly 300 older adults, many of whom reported age-related memory decline.
+The median age of these clients is 61.3.
 The following charts show the improvements in cognitive skills for clients over the age of 50.
 The changes in standard scores on the Woodcock-Johnson III – Tests of Cognitive Abilities were statistically significant for all skills.
 Overall, the largest gains were seen in IQ score, auditory processing, and long-term memory, followed by logic & reasoning, working memory, and visual processing.

 Here’s what these improvements look like on a graph:

 *These are the results of past clients.
 You may or may not achieve similar results.